 Every failure and every recovery is written to a structured log — what was detected, what caused it, what was tried, what worked.
 This matters for two reasons.
 First, your team can audit exactly what happened during any run.
 Second, and more importantly, this log is the training data for a system that gets better over time.
 Each problem solved makes the next occurrence faster to resolve, and eventually, preventable.

-The part that turns logs into intelligence.
+Everything in Standard, plus the system that turns logs into intelligence.
 Learns from every recorded failure to make recovery faster, and eventually, to prevent problems before they occur.

 Recovery speed vs. fixed-threshold approaches